Setup Data Lake Access

 4. IDBroker

 IDBroker allows an authenticated and authorized user to exchange a set of credentials or a token for cloud vendor access tokens.
 You can also view and update the IDBroker mappings at this location.
 IDBroker mappings can be accessed through Environments > Manage Access.
 Click on the IDBroker Mappings tab.
 Click Edit to edit or add mappings.
-When finished, sync the mappings to push the settings from CDP to the IDBroker instance running inside the Data Lake of the environment.
+When finished, synchronize the mappings to push the settings from Cloudera Data Platform to the IDBroker instance running inside the Data Lake of the environment.

-At this point, CDP resources can access the AWS S3 buckets or Azure ADLS storage.
+At this point, Cloudera Data Platform resources can access the AWS S3 buckets or Azure ADLS storage.

 5. Ranger